Tamarix aphylla: Description

 Tamarix aphylla grows as a tree to 18 m high.
-The tiny leaves are alternately arranged along the branches, and exude salt, which can form a crusted layer on the surface, and drip onto the ground beneath.
+The tiny leaves are alternately arranged along the branches, and exude salt, which can form a crusted layer on the surface, and drop onto the ground beneath.
 The species can reproduce by seed, by suckering, or from a cutting.

-It blooms between July till November.
+It blooms from July till November.

+Salt tolerance and collecting humidity

+The tree is known to be very tolerant of salts.
+It has been found that it excretes concentrated salty water from glands on its leaf surfaces; the water evaporates leaving a crust of crystals containing more than ten salts.
+Most of the crystals fall off, but the crystals of at least one, lithium sulphate, remain stuck on the leaves.
+These particular crystals swell with the small amount of humidity in the atmosphere at night, and the leaves absorb the moisture, helped by an adhesive surface that holds on to the water.

 Uses

 Tamarix aphylla has been used as a windbreak and shade tree in agriculture and horticulture for decades, especially in dryer regions such as the western United States and central and western Australia.
 Due to its higher fire adaptability, it can be used as a barrier to fire.
 Even when dry, the wood of Tamarix is difficult to burn, due to the high ash content (30–40%) and higher salt content of its foliage.
 After a fire it usually regrows, unless the root-crown is destroyed.

 The nectar from the blossoms of Tamarix aphylla produces high-quality honey with a unique taste.
 Due to the drought- and salt-tolerant properties of the tree, it could be planted as an agroforestry species, as well as for reclamation of marginal lands.
 A vegetative propagation method for the tree using the aeroponics technique has recently been developed.

+The wood of the tree is usable in several applications, having medium mechanical properties.